Moduli spaces and breather dynamics of analytic solutions in Heisenberg exchange-free chiral magnets

-Note that to avoid this $\mathcal{R}$-circle to not collapse to zero size, we require $\lvert\Delta\rvert<R$.
 To construct an extended solution, we want to put together the circles of different constant $n_3$ inside each other.
 In general, this is not possible since the period of oscillation $\frac{2\pi}{\omega(n_3)}$ will be different for each $n_3$, and thus we cannot avoid the different circles colliding, at which point our field becomes discontinuous.
 However, with pure Zeeman interaction, that is the potential \eqref{eq:standard_pot} with $\anis=0$, $\omega(n_3)=\zee$ and thus all circles have the same period of oscillation.
 Therefore, to look for breathing solutions, we must specialize to a model with only Zeeman interaction in the potential.

 Even if all circles oscillate in radius at the same time, they have different amplitudes that depend on their initial radius, so we must choose those initial radii so that the circles never collide, or shrink to zero radius.
-Mathematically, this means finding functions $\Delta(n_3)$ and $\Phi(n_3)$ such that \bee